Index Protagonists | Railgun's Main Cast

 - Cynicism Catalyst: The failure of science to save her brother left her bitter and vengeful.

 - Dark Action Girl: Her role in God's Right Seat.

 - Discard and Draw: After the cross that gave her the power of Divine Punishment is destroyed, she replaces it with one made of ice that lets her control the rebuilt Queen of the Adriatic.
 It allows her to summon pieces of the fleet as attacks.

 - Drop the Hammer: It's supposedly designed to resemble the ones that nailed Jesus to the cross.
 If it is destroyed or lost, she can conjure up a new one.

 - Equivalent Exchange: A person must give up his or her ability to cast regular spells to gain the incredible power of God's Right Seat.

 - Freudian Excuse: Her hatred of Science stems from an accident at a theme park where she and her younger brother were injured on a roller-coaster, one that was supposed to have the best safety features.
 Because of her family's rare blood type, when she and her brother needed a transfusion, there was only enough for one of them and her brother wanted her to live...

-- Heel-Face Turn/Enemy Mine: Teams up with Touma, Lessar, and Elizalina against Fiamma of the Right and defends Sasha.
+- HeelFace Turn: Teams up with Touma, Lessar, and Elizalina against Fiamma of the Right and defends Sasha.

 - Holy Hand Grenade: God's Divine Punishment.

-- Rule of Symbolism: God's Divine Punishment is based on the premise that no one should bare any menace towards God, if so, punishment will apply.
+- Rule of Symbolism: God's Divine Punishment is based on the premise that no one should bear any hatred towards God - if so, punishment will apply.